 - These receptors are part of what’s called the endocannabinoid system

 - Results of these interactions come in the form of pain relief, anxiety, and sedation, to name a few benefits

 There is obviously much more involved, but this article covered the basics in a way that’s both informative, and easy to understand.

 I hope you enjoyed reading this article.
-Check out our CBD blog if you want to read some other interesting articles on CBD, or other hemp based information.
+Check out our CBD blog if you want to read some other interesting articles on the CBD products we sell, or other hemp based information.

 CNS and Neurological Disorders: https://pubmed.ncbi.nlm.nih.gov/24923339/

 International Journal of Molecular Sciences: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5877694/